SumPositive/azukid.com/docs/Packlin/index.md

 # MochiMemo User Guide

-This is a packing checklist that is handy for trips and events.
-You can edit it freely.
+A packing checklist that helps for trips and events.
+You can edit everything freely.

-Please use it for travel or business trips.
-By totaling the weight, you can pack according to your physical strength.
+Use it for travel or business trips.
+By totaling the weight, you can pack according to your strength.
 It is also useful for managing hobby gear.

-We aimed to minimize the operating steps.
+We aimed to minimize operation steps.
 There is no common "Confirm" button, and there is no "Save" button after editing.
-The "Delete" button removes an item immediately without confirmation.
-If you make a mistake, you can return to the previous state with the "↩︎ Undo" button, up to 10 steps back.
+The "Delete" button removes items immediately without confirmation.
+If you make a mistake, press the "↩︎ Undo" button to return to the previous state, up to 10 steps back.

 You can now ask Chappy (AI) to create or modify packs (in-app purchase).
-It quickly creates a draft that matches your requests, so enjoy refining it based on that.
+It quickly builds a rough draft that follows your request, so enjoy adjusting it while using it as a reference.

-Records are organized in the following three layers.
-The Item is the smallest unit of belongings.
+Records are kept in the following three layers.
+Item is the smallest unit of belongings.
 ```
 App
  ├─ Pack (storage pack)
  │   ├─ Group (category group)
- │   │   ├─ Item (belonging)
+ │   │   ├─ Item (belongings)
  │   │   └─ Item
  │   └─ Group
  │       ├─ Item